 The outcome is not a translated website.
 The outcome is a localized website that can be reviewed, published, indexed, and maintained without breaking the original site.

-Website localization works best when content, SEO, design, engineering, and legal review are scoped before strings move.
+Website localization works best when content, SEO, design, engineering, and legal review are planned before strings move.
 That keeps translated pages from becoming disconnected files with no owner.

 The 7-step website localization process